Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Numerical Experiments

-For $T=0.05$, the Pearson correlation coefficient increases significantly in an almost linear fashion as we increase $\gamma$, whereas the Wasserstein distance and the approximate embedding dimension both decrease.
-This arises from the fact that non-geometric edges change in function from drivers of ANC to contributors to WFP.
+For $T=0.05$, the Pearson correlation coefficient increases significantly in an almost linear fashion as we increase $\gamma$, while the Wasserstein distance and the approximate embedding dimension both decrease.
+This arises from the fact that nongeometric edges change in function from drivers of ANC to contributors to WFP.
 For $\gamma=0$, we expect fast spreading of the contagion that is dominated by ANC.
-This leads to a contagion map whose image is a cluster of tightly bunched points that are fairly evenly-distributed in the region that they occupy.
+This leads to a contagion map whose image is a cluster of tightly bunched points that are distributed fairly evenly in the region that they occupy.
 In particular, the pairwise distances between the points are not influenced much by the pairwise distances between their corresponding nodes.
-Such a cluster of points has a high approximate embedding dimension $P$, because its points are distributed with roughly constant density across the region that they occupy, so the point cloud does not have an intrinsic lower dimension than its ambient space.

-For progressively larger $\gamma$, the non-geometric edges tend to become shorter and contribute increasingly to WFP, instead of facilitating spreading across large distances in a network.
+Such a cluster of points has a high approximate embedding dimension $P$, because its points are distributed with roughly constant density across the region that they occupy, so the point cloud does not have a lower intrinsic dimension than its ambient space.
+For progressively larger $\gamma$, the nongeometric edges tend to become shorter and contribute increasingly to WFP, instead of facilitating spreading across large distances in a network.
 They thereby produce a point cloud that is still contained in a small volume (because the spreading is still fast with such a low threshold), but with pairwise distances between points that become increasingly faithful to the pairwise distances between their corresponding nodes.

 For $T=0.25$, the Pearson correlation coefficient starts out large and increases further for progressively larger $\gamma$.
 By contrast, the Wasserstein distance is small throughout the range of $\gamma$, with a slight decrease at the lower end of the range.
 The approximate embedding dimension is $P = 4$ for all values of $\gamma$ that we considered.
-This relative stability of all three measures stems from the fact that, for this value of $T$, WFP dominates over ANC even when $\gamma=0$, as the non-geometric edges are not sufficiently numerous to drive ANC.
-For progressively larger $\gamma$, the gradually shortening non-geometric edges only contribute increasingly to WFP.
+This relative stability of all three measures stems from the fact that, for this value of $T$, WFP dominates over ANC even when $\gamma=0$, as the nongeometric edges are not sufficiently numerous to drive ANC.
+For progressively larger $\gamma$, the gradually shortening nongeometric edges only contribute increasingly to WFP.